 The following guiding principles will provide additional direction on the design of the new bridge in the areas of planning, heritage protection, urban design and sustainability.

-During the first round of consultation in fall 2020, over 3,000 participants gave feedback on these principles.
+During the first round of consultations in fall 2020, over 3,000 participants provided feedback on these principles.
 In June 2021, the NCC Board of Directors approved them.

 Mobility and continuity of the urban fabric